cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/multi-lingual-support.md

 ## 2. System Tables <a href="#system-tables" id="system-tables"></a>

-There are 3 tables in Cinchy to provide language support.&#x20;
+There are 3 tables in Cinchy to provide language support.

 1. \[Cinchy].\[Literal Groups]
 2. \[Cinchy].\[Literals]